INTP Personality: Traits, Relationships, Career Matches

 How do other people see and describe INTPs?

-Out of all of introverted types, INTPs tend to be the least agreeable or the most demanding, which can overshadow how others perceive them.
+Of all the introverted types, INTPs tend to be the least agreeable or the most demanding, which can overshadow how others perceive them.
 At best, they may be seen as curt, terse, or forceful, but their reluctance to sugarcoat their words can lead them to appear impolite, rude, harsh, or even disrespectful.

-The wordcloud below shows the top 100 words used to describe INTPs.
+The wordcloud below shows over 50 words used to describe INTPs.
 Bigger words describe the more prominent aspects of INTPs.

 Many people may actively avoid interpersonal conflicts and arguments, but INTPs feel comfortable in these otherwise uncomfortable situations.
 Their willingness to get to the bottom of things, even if it means hurting some feelings, can come off as combative, antagonistic, insensitive, and quarrelsome.